 It all comes down to the relationship and what both parties are comfortable with.
 If you aren’t sure, bring it up and listen to their feedback.
 There is a good chance you aren’t the first former student to ask them about this!

 Culture plays a role in how this is regarded too.
 For example, in the USA it is fine to call someone by their first name if they are accepting of it.
-In places like California, it’s also common to call each other “Dude” on a daily basis.
+In places like California, it’s also common to call each other “Dude” daily.
 If your relationship is a friendly one and you are both comfortable with that format it is not considered rude.
 This is often how co-workers will address each other.

 However, in Japan, calling anyone by their first name is deemed disrespectful.
 If you visit the country for fun or you do business with a company there you need to understand such protocols.
 Make sure you are honoring their culture and their acceptable etiquette so there aren’t any misconceptions because you weren’t aware of the cultural differences.